Brunofell/Binary_Tree/README.md

-<h1 align="center" style="color: #6f42c1; margin-bottom: 20px;">    Implementação Árvore Binária de Busca em Java</h1>
+<h1 align="center" style="color: #6f42c1; margin-bottom: 20px;">Binary Search Tree Implementation in Java</h1>
 <p align="center">
 <img src="/Assets/arvoreGif.gif">
 </p>
 <p align="center" style="color: #6f42c1; line-height: 1.6;">
-o algoritimo representa uma árvore binária de busca, o usuário começa selecionando entre umas das opções do menu, que são INSERIR, DELETAR, BUSCAR, "PRINTAR" a árvore na tela e SAIR do programa!
+The algorithm represents a binary search tree.
+The user starts by selecting one of the menu options: INSERT, DELETE, SEARCH, PRINT the tree on the screen, and EXIT the program!
 </p>

 <br>